Regional Training Event

 Our organization has been instrumental in developing accounting and auditing standards and in generating new concepts for the effective organization and administration of financial management functions, including the passage of the Inspector General Act of 1978 and the Chief Financial Officer's Act of 1990.
 AGA conducts independent research and analysis of all aspects of government financial management.
 These studies have led AGA to be recognized as a leading advocate for improving the quality and effectiveness of government fiscal administration and program performance and accountability.

-Click on the link to go to the National AGA home page.
+Click on the link to go to the AGA National website.